esqu1/ProjectAPCS/README.md

 - Created an array for the cube's colors to check if the cube is solved.
 - Bug fixed that made animation not appear; but doesn't run now with while loop.

+2015-01-12
+- Converted vertices to arrays of floats.

 OUR PLAN

 We plan to make a virtual Rubik's Cube controlled by the keyboard.